vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 $$P' = \dfrac{Q-P}{Q}rP$$ (3.5)

-We have multiplied the original rate of rP by a term that changes the effective growth rate $r → r(Q-P)/Q$.
+We have multiplied the original rate of rP by a term that changes the effective growth rate \\(r → r(Q-P)/Q\\).
 When P is small relative to Q, the effective rate is essentially the original r.
 But the effective growth rate approaches zero as P approaches Q. In other words, growth slows down and hits zero when the population reaches its final saturation point, as PQ (see Figure 3.6).
 (Try it yourself: pick a value for Q (1,000, maybe) and then various values of P to see how the effective growth rate will be modified.)

 {{< figure src="../images/linear-growth-rate-decrease.png" title="" class="thumbnail">}}